COURSE GUIDE

 It should also be noted that some immunisations, such as Hepatitis B and COVID-19, need multiple injections to be administered over a specific time period before you are deemed immune.
 It is important that you consult with your GP as soon as possible to avoid delays in starting your work placement.

-• At least 2 years’ experience in the retail industry, and
+• Have a minimum of 2 years experience in the retail industry

-• 1 year in a supervisory or team leader role.
+• Have a minimum of 1 year in a supervisory or team leader role

 divider